 - Salt to taste

 - Add the chopped onions and ginger-garlic paste.
-Fry till onion turns brown and soft.
-Tip in the chopped tomatoes.
+Fry until onion turns golden brown and soft.
+This would take about 15 minutes on medium-low heat.

-- While the tomatoes are frying, make a smooth paste of the powdered spices – turmeric, coriander, cumin and red chili – with little water.
+- While the tomatoes are frying, make a smooth paste of the powdered spices – turmeric, coriander, cumin and red chili – with about 2 tablespoons of water.
 Set aside.

-- When the tomatoes turn soft, add the boiled rajma/kidney beansand keep stirring.
-Add the spice paste and keep stirring on high heat.
+- Once the tomato puree is nicely sautéed, add the boiled rajma/kidney beans and the spice paste and keep stirring on high heat until oil starts separating from the spices.

-- Sprinkle garam masala and freshly chopped coriander.
-Serve hot with plain white rice.
+- Sprinkle garam masala and freshly chopped coriander leaves.
+Serve hot with plain white rice or phulkas with a generous squeeze of lemon juice.